Yellowhead Highway: Saskatchewan and Manitoba

 The highway travels southeast for 282 km to Saskatoon, passing through North Battleford about halfway in between.
 From Saskatoon, the Yellowhead Highway continues its southeastern journey through the province for 329 km to Yorkton.
 The highway continues for another 90 km from Yorkton and enters Manitoba 16 km northwest of Russell.

-Within Manitoba, the highway travels 273 km before meeting the main Trans-Canada Highway near Portage la Prairie, Manitoba, where it ends its Highway 16 designation.
+Within Manitoba, the highway travels 273 km before meeting the main Trans-Canada Highway near Portage la Prairie, where it ends its Highway 16 designation.
 It then overlaps the TCH into Winnipeg as an unnumbered highway.
 Officially, the eastern end of the Yellowhead Highway is at the corner of Portage Avenue and Main Street in Winnipeg.
 The total length of the Yellowhead Highway, including ferries, is 2960 km.

 History

 The main Yellowhead Highway has been designated as Highway 16 for its entire length since 1977.
 Prior to this, only the Alberta and British Columbia portions of the highway were designated with this number.
 The Manitoba portion from the Trans-Canada Highway 10 km west of Portage la Prairie to the Saskatchewan border was designated as PTH 4 (redesignated PTH 16 in 1977), while the Saskatchewan portion (which was redesignated as Highway 16 in 1976) had two numbers designated.
 From the Manitoba border to Saskatoon, the highway was designated as Highway 14 while the portion from Saskatoon to Lloydminster and the Alberta border was designated as Highway 5.
 Prior to the opening of the Yellowhead Highway, Highways 5 and 14 both ran the width of Saskatchewan; the respective eastern and western portions of these highways retain their original designations.
 Prior to the highway retaining the number 16 designation, a very small section of the highway along Idylwyld Drive in Saskatoon was not designated with a number, as Highway 14 redirected on to 22 Street and Highway 5 would redirect on to Idylwyld Drive from 23 Street.
 Currently, the Yellowhead Highway remains unnumbered between Winnipeg and PTH 16, although it shares the roadway with PTH 1.

-While the beginnings of the Yellowhead highway can be traced back to 1819 when Iroquois Metis Pierre Bostonais, nicknamed Tête Jaune/Yellow Head, was engaged by the Hudson Bay Trading Company to guide them westward through the Rocky Mountains, the impetus for the building of the highway began in 1921 when a group from Edmonton formed to advocate for a drive-able road from Edmonton to Jasper/ Tête Jaune.
+While the beginnings of the Yellowhead Highway can be traced back to 1819 when Iroquois Metis Pierre Bostonais, nicknamed Tête Jaune/Yellow Head, was engaged by the Hudson's Bay Company to guide them westward through the Rocky Mountains, the impetus for the building of the highway began in 1921 when a group from Edmonton formed to advocate for a driveable road from Edmonton to Jasper.